gnomadic/tavern-protocol/docs/ROADMAP.md

 ## Phase 3: Beta

-We need more Modules.
+We need more components.
 Things like:
 1.  combat
 2.  crafting
 3.  resource management